We are extremely fortunate to have the following team of skilled and experienced examiners representing the Asia Pacific Dance Association.

 Miss Eve Sorenson

 Eve began her dancing journey at the age of 4, where she was introduced to dance at Victoria Phillips Academy, under the tutelage of Corinne Yee.
-Throughout her student years Eve studied; Jazz, Commercial, Contemporary, Lyrical, Ballet Technique and Musical Theatre.
+Throughout her student years Eve studied; Jazz, Commercial, Hip Hop, Contemporary, Lyrical, Ballet and Musical Theatre.

 Alongside her examination and competition work, as a young dancer Eve was also drawn to the choreographic side of the industry.
 Eve began working as a dance teacher and choreographer in Auckland at the age of 15, and continues to pursue both across Australasia.